tpeulen/chinet/doc/index.rst

-fluomodlib
+chinet
 ==========

-``fluomodlib`` is a library for fluorescence models, i.e., forward models.
-A forward model is a model that calculates experimental observables based on a set of parameters. ``fluomodlib`` can be used to calculate:
+``chinet`` is a library for fluorescence models, i.e., forward models.
+A forward model is a model that calculates experimental observables based on a set of parameters. ``chinet`` can be used to calculate:

    * Fluorescence decays
    * Single-molecule FRET efficiency histograms